glasgowm148/ergonaut-handbook/Glossary/Storage-Rent.md

 # Storage Rent
 **tl;dr: Storage Rent is a fee for long term storage on the Ergo blockchain.
 You will be charged ~0.14 ERG and a transaction fee for any box (UTXO) of yours that remains dormant (unspent) for 4 years, to pay for the costs of storing your digital information.
 You can avoid this fee by periodically "consolodating your boxes".**

-____________
-We’ve designed Ergo with long-term economic sustainability in mind, and storage rent is one of the ways we’re ensuring miners stay profitable well into the future.
-One community member, Robert, describes this function as ‘on-chain garbage collection’ that reduces the problem of blockchain bloat – and even makes it profitable.
+We've designed Ergo with long-term economic sustainability in mind, and storage rent is one of the ways we're ensuring miners stay profitable well into the future.
+This can be thought of as 'on-chain garbage collection' that reduces the problem of blockchain bloat – and even makes it profitable.

+**Key Points**

+- An important consequence of Storage Rent fees is that they provide additional rewards (besides block and transaction rewards) for miners.
+- Storage fees decrease the network's storage load and eliminate extra costs that could be added during unreasonable state growth.
+- Storage fees encourage coin flow and prevent deflation, which can cause illiquidity and the congestion of a currency system.

 **Bitcoin without the Block Reward**